spring native plant sale

 • Wildlife: Critical host plant for Monarch butterfly larvae; abundant nectar source for a variety of pollinators.

-Aster cordifolium ‘Little Carlow’ (Blue Wood Aster)
+Aster ‘Little Carlow’ (Blue Wood Aster)

 • Light: Full sun to part shade